 1. Create a parameter group

-- Select the instance with Type as DB cluster parameter group.
-Example: postgresql cluster parameter group
+Select the instance with Type as DB Parameter Group.

-Specify the parameter group details and click Create.
+Specify the Group name and Description, and then click Create.

 2. Configure the parameters

 Click on the parameter you just created in Create a parameter group.